iommirocks/iommi/docs/registrations.rst

         shortcut_name='time'
     )

-When iommi then sees a Django `TimeField` it will call the `Column.time` shortcut to create a column, `Variable.time` to create a `Variable` and `Field.time` to create a field.
+When iommi then sees a Django `TimeField` it will call the `Column.time` shortcut to create a column, `Filter.time` to create a `Filter` and `Field.time` to create a field.

 I you need different behavior for the three classes you need to use the more specific registration functions.